Navkaur-codes/CrowdPilot-AI/README.md

 ## ✨ Core Features

+* **Ticket Uplink Personalization:** Users input their specific Section/Seat and Expected Arrival time to establish a static uplink.
+The routing array then dynamically tailors all gate and mobility recommendations to their specific physical endpoint in the venue.
 * **Live Holographic Radar Array:** A dynamic SVG-powered stadium map that visually tracks your paths, illuminating optimal active routes and pulsing entry nodes based on traffic density.
+* **Facilities & Merchandise Demand Tracking:** Real-time analytics monitor the surge matrices for crucial amenities like Main Concourse Food and the primary Team Stores, steering users away from high wait times.
 * **Onboard Smart Local AI:** A completely custom, zero-dependency Natural Language Processing (NLP) chat engine.
 Ask about food, routing, or traffic via text or **Voice**, and the AI will analyze the live matrix to give you instantaneous, context-correct advice without needing external API keys.
 * **Weather Override Protocols:** Raining?
 The AI actively re-evaluates the matrix, instantly penalizing outdoor entries (like the West Gate) and routing you exclusively through covered pathways.
 * **ADA Accessibility Mode:** Seamlessly filters routing graphs to prioritize ramps and elevators, physically locking out stair-heavy entrances.